friflo/Friflo.Json.Fliox/Engine/README.md

 ### Loading entities

-Entities are loaded in batches of 10.000 entities using the `EntityStoreClient`.
+Entities are loaded in batches of 10.000 entities using the `SceneClient`.
 If a batch has finished loading the entities are than added to the `EntityStore` calling `CreateFromDataNode()` for each entity.